cnbbooks/lfe-sicp/ch1/evaluating-combinations.md

 ----

-[^1]: It may seem strange that the evaluation rule says, as part of the first step, that we should evaluate the leftmost element of a combination, since at this point that can only be an operator such as ``+`` or ``*`` representing a built-in primitive procedure such as addition or multiplication.
+[^1]: It may seem strange that the evaluation rule says, as part of the first step, that we should evaluate the leftmost element of a combination, since at this point that can only be an operator such as ``+`` or ``*`` representing a built-in primitive function such as addition or multiplication.
 We will see later that it is useful to be able to work with combinations whose operators are themselves compound expressions.

 [^2]: Special syntactic forms that are simply convenient alternative surface structures for things that can be written in more uniform ways are sometimes called ``syntactic sugar``, to use a phrase coined by Peter Landin.
 In comparison with users of other languages, Lisp programmers, as a rule, are less concerned with matters of syntax.
 (By contrast, examine any Pascal manual and notice how much of it is devoted to descriptions of syntax.)
 This disdain for syntax is due partly to the flexibility of Lisp, which makes it easy to change surface syntax, and partly to the observation that many "convenient" syntactic constructs, which make the language less uniform, end up causing more trouble than they are worth when programs become large and complex.
 In the words of Alan Perlis, "Syntactic sugar causes cancer of the semicolon."